How Much Does Renters Insurance Cost in New York?

 The average basic policy costs $21.01 a month.

-FYI: Even with discounts, Progressive is one of the most expensive renters insurance on this list.
+FYI: Even with discounts, Progressive is one of this list's most expensive renters' insurances.

 Read a full Progressive renters insurance review.